 I was originally planning to change out the feet, but once I got it painted I decided they could stay Now I just need to paint them.

 I love it more than I ever did and to think it sat in storage for almost three years!
+This was my very first chalk-painted piece.
+I used Annie Sloan’s Old White, and sealed it with her clear soft wax.

 UPDATE:

-I did finish painting the feet… and the fall decor is long gone.
+I did finish painting the feet… and the Fall decor is long gone.

-And I still love it:)
+And I still love it!

 I love this piece.
 Just wondering if you sanded it or used chalk paint?
-I have a couple of these that I loathe, but after seeing yours I’m ready to redo mine
+I have a couple of these that I loathe, but after seeing yours I’m ready to redo mine 😉

 Thanks Teresa!
 This was my first experience with chalk paint!